 Difficulty When Making

 So hopefully this helps you understand how to make labels with your Cricut.
-I used 3 different types of Cricut machines to create a variety of different labels.
+I used 3 different types of Cricut machines to create a variety of labels.

 FAQs About How To Make Labels